-We expect gains of \$64,447 to be reclassified into earnings over the balance of the fiscal year related to income currently reported in OCI.
+We expect gains before minority interests of \$64,447 to be reclassified into earnings over the balance of the fiscal year related to income currently reported in OCI.
 The amount ultimately realized, however, will differ as commodity prices change.
 The majority of our commodity-related derivatives are expected to settle within the next two years.